oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

   -u Username used in building the Docker image for WebLogic domain in image.
   -p Password used in building the Docker image for WebLogic domain in image.
   -e Also create the resources in the generated YAML files, optional.
-  -s Save what has been previously cloned https://github.com/oracle/docker-images.git, optional.
+  -k Keep what has been previously cloned from https://github.com/oracle/docker-images.git, optional.
-     The default is false, which means this script will always remove existing project and clone again.
+     If not specified, this script will always remove existing project and clone again.
   -h Help

 ```